-$$y = f(x^) + \epsilon \qquad \qquad \epsilon \perp \perp \{x^, f\}, \qquad (2a)$$ where b is an unknown scalar, and u(x) is some stochastic process independent of b.
-The question at issue is whether, and when, we may also write $y = f(x^) + \epsilon$, with $\epsilon \perp \perp \{f, x^\}$?
-This property follows when our judgement is that, at an arbitrarily chosen x, the quantity $\Delta(x) \triangleq f'(x) - f(x)$ is independent of $\{u(\cdot), b\}$ and stationary, in which case our model for the true function would be

-To illustrate, consider the following simple case.
-We have a function with a scalar input and output, and the true value x^ has a well-defined physical meaning.
-Suppose that, for the true function, f', we do accept relation (1), i.e. $y = f'(x^) + \epsilon'$, with $\epsilon' \perp \perp \{f', x^\}$.
-However, suppose that it is expensive to where $u'(x) = u(x) + \Delta(x)$.
-We might make such a judgement if we consider that the regression structure that we expect to observe in f is partially an artifact of the simplifications induced in the fast solver for the equations.
-However, if we consider that the regression structure uncovered in (3) is informative for the regression structure in f', then it may be more natural to replace (4) with
+To clarify the judgements involved, let us consider a simple case.
+We have a function with a scalar input and output, and the true value $x^$ has a welldefined physical meaning.
+Suppose that, for the true function, f', we do accept relation (1), i.e. $y = f'(x^) + \epsilon'$ , with $\epsilon'$ independent of $\{f', x^\}$ .
+However, suppose that it is expensive to evaluate f' for any x, so we produce a fast approximate solver, giving an approximate function f.
+Suppose that, from analysing many similar simulators, we consider that our beliefs about f may be represented as where b is an unknown constant, and u(x), independent of b, may be viewed as the realisation of a stationary stochastic process in x with specified mean and covariance functions.
+The question at issue is whether, and when, we may also write $y = f(x^) + \epsilon$ , with $\epsilon \perp \{f, x^\}$ ?
+This property follows when our judgement is that, at an arbitrarily chosen x, the quantity $\Delta(x) \triangleq f'(x) - f(x)$ is independent of $\{x, u(x), b\}$ , in which case our model for the true function would be where $u'(x) = u(x) + \Delta(x)$ , with u(x) and $\Delta(x)$ viewed as realisations of independent stationary processes in x.
+Comparing (5) with (6), we see that the condition that we require is that, in our judgement, the difference between f and f' is unstructured, effectively downweighting the role of the regression term bx in determining f'.
+We might make such a judgement if we consider that the regression structure that we expect to observe in f is partially an artefact of the simplifications induced in the fast solver for the equations.
+However, if we consider that the regression structure uncovered in (5) is informative for the regression structure in f', then it may be more natural to replace (6) with

-$$f(x) = bx + u(x) \tag{3}$$
+$$f(x) = b x + u(x) \tag{5}$$

-$$f'(x) = bx + u'(x) \tag{4}$$
+$$f'(x) = b x + u'(x)$$ (6)

-$$f'(x) = b'x + u'(x) \tag{5}$$
+$$f'(x) = b'x + u'(x)$$ (7)

 where b and b' are correlated and u'(x) is a stationary process independent of b'.
-With this specification, knowledge of b and x^ is informative for $f'(x^) - f(x^)$, so that property (1) for f' is no longer consistent with the corresponding property for $f(x^)$.
+With this specification, knowledge of b and $x^$ is informative for $f'(x^) - f(x^)$ , so that property (1) for f' is no longer consistent with the corresponding property for $f(x^)$ .
 In summary, it is natural firstly to impose requirement (1) on the more accurate function, and then to make a scientific judgement about the relation between the two functions to determine whether the requirement is also appropriate for the approximate function.
-In the above example, if our judgement supports relation (4), then what we gain from considering f' is a natural way to decompose the variance of ε into two independent components, one component representing inaccuracies arising from simplifications in the solver, and the other representing simplifications in the representation of the system by f'.
-However, if our judgement supports relation (5), then, in addition, introducing f' allows us to give a much more precise description of the relation between evaluations of f, the value of x^ , and the system value than we could otherwise meaningfully construct.
+In the above example, if our judgement supports relation (6), then what we gain from considering f' is a natural way to decompose the variance of $\epsilon$ into two independent components, one component representing inaccuracies arising from simplifications in the solver, and the other representing simplifications in the representation of the system by f'.
+However, if our judgement supports relation (7), then, in addition, introducing f' allows us to give a much more precise description of the relation between evaluations of f, the value of $x^$ and the system value than we could otherwise meaningfully construct.